learnbydoingwithsteven/rag_chat_with_ds_streamlit/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact